o-ran-sc/o-du-l2/docs/api-docs.rst

       d.
 DL CCCH Indication - Sends DL CCCH Message to MAC to be sent to UE, as per Section 9.2.3.16 of the AAD Spec.

+      e.
+Cell Stop - Commands MAC to stop cell at L1, as per Section 9.2.3.2 of the AAD spec.

+      f.
+UE Delete Request - Deletes UE information at MAC as per Section 9.2.3.7  of the AAD Spec.

    B. MAC to DU APP

       a.
 UE Create Response - Response to UE Create Request from DU Manager as per Section 9.2.3.4 of the AAD Spec.